Panetta's Asia visit shows balancing role U.S. hopes to play

 "I think the Chinese are themselves looking for what would be a good format in which to try to resolve these issues for the future," he told reporters.
 "I felt that they, too, have a concern that these issues can't just be resolved on the fly, that there's got to be a process to try to deal with them."

-The main purpose of the Defence secretary's trip was to further a military-to-military dialogue with China that began nearly two years ago after a bitter break prompted by U.S. arms sales to Taiwan.
+The main purpose of the defense secretary's trip was to further a military-to-military dialogue with China that began nearly two years ago after a bitter break prompted by U.S. arms sales to Taiwan.

 With China modernizing its military and adding weapons that seem to be aimed at countering U.S. strengths, the Pentagon would like to develop more solid relations that can improve communications and avoid miscalculations as the two forces increasingly bump up against each other in the Pacific.